What Happens After Mediation?

 • Property transfers

-Once mediation is complete, the legal process typically takes:
+Once mediation is complete, the remaining legal process typically takes:

 Why Mediation Makes the Divorce Process Smoother